Our Learning Goals

 Lines of Inquiry (What questions are we trying to answer?): What are the characteristics of a community? • What are the different roles that people play in a community? • What functions do places in the community serve?

 Text-Focusing Question (s): Why is it important to have community workers?
-How do firefighters and police officers keep us safe?
+How does the author use the text and illustrations to teach us how police officers help the community?
+How are garbage collectors helpful in the community?

 Phonemic Awareness: